matb33/jquery-vertical-stack/README.md

 The various *Class properties are added depending on the current state of each element:

-- The value of `enabledClass` is added as a class to each element that has the attribute specified in `dataAttribute` (usually `data-vstack`), as soon as the plugin is activated
+- The value of `enabledClass` is added as a class to each element that has the attribute specified in `dataAttribute` (usually `data-vstack`), as soon as the plugin is activated;

-- The value of `stackedClass` is added as a class to each element that is currently "stacked", i.e. has switched to `position: fixed` and is stacked up against another element.
+- The value of `stackedClass` is added as a class to each element that is currently "stacked", i.e. has switched to `position: fixed` and is stacked up against another element;

 - The value of `placeholderClass` is added as a class to each element that has been cloned and put in place of the original element that is now "stacked".
-This hidden placeholder element is necessary to maintain the placement of neighbouring elements that are still in the normal page flow.
+This hidden placeholder element is necessary to maintain the placement of neighbouring elements that are still in the normal page flow;

-- The value of `dataAttribute` is customizable in case `data-vstack` doesn't float your boat.
+- The value of `dataAttribute` is customizable in case `data-vstack` doesn't float your boat;

-- The boolean `removeIDAttributeFromPlaceholder` will remove any id attributes on the placeholder (which clones the element).
+- The boolean `removeIDAttributeFromPlaceholder` will remove any id attributes on the placeholder (which is a clone of the stacked element).
 You really shouldn't have two elements with the same id, even for an invisible placeholder, so this helps keep this clean.

 ## Enjoy!